aamosm/JNScraper/README.md

 - Selenium JAR: This includes the core Selenium libraries.
 Given in https://www.selenium.dev/downloads/
 - WebDriver JAR: This includes the WebDriver implementation.
 Given in https://github.com/aamosm/JNScraper/tree/main#download-chromedriver-version-104
 - or the dependencies depending on your project.

+## Remove restrictions on Chrome update

+- If you want to allow Chrome to update again after previously preventing it, you can follow these steps:

+- Open the Run dialog by pressing Win + R.
+- Type regedit and press Enter to open the Registry Editor.
+- Navigate to the following key: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Update.
+- If you had previously created the UpdateDefault DWORD value with a value of 0, you can either delete this DWORD value or set its value to 1.

+### To delete the DWORD value:

+- Right-click on UpdateDefault.
+- Select "Delete."
+- To set the value to 1:

+- Double-click on UpdateDefault.
+- Change the "Value data" to 1.
+- Click "OK."